wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 }
 ```

+2.Related to mathematical formulas

+The mathematical formula plugin Formula defaults to importing styles from the Katex library, so there is no need to manually import them in the application.
+At the same time, the path of the Katex library font file needs to be configured through the katexFontPath instantiation option.

 Fix:

 > 1.Fix the issue where the isRoot and parent attributes of node instances obtained through methods customCreateNodeContent and createNodePrefixContent are both null;